 As your senior year kicks into high gear and you start to research potential post-secondary options, there’s likely a LOT of information coming at you from all directions.

 But there’s no need to sweat it!
-Keeping a clear head about what information you need, and where to find that information, will help you sort through your options and identify which schools you're interested in.
+Keeping a clear head about what information you need, where to find that information, will help you sort through your options and identify which schools you're interested in.

 Questions about university to research in advance

 There are lots of ways to find info about the universities or colleges you’re exploring, and the good news is, most of it can be found online fairly easily.
-By doing some of the more straightforward research up front, you can use your time at online open houses more effectively.
+By doing some of the more straightforward research up front, you can use your time at open houses more effectively.
 Here’s a list of questions that can be answered with a simple web search.

 Does this school have my program(s)?

 It’s okay if you don’t have your program of choice nailed down yet, but it’s helpful to identify at least a few you’re interested in before starting your research.
 After all, you don’t want to fall in love with a school, make plans to live in residence with your best friend, and contact the varsity coach about tryouts, only to find out they don’t have nursing (or engineering, or history, or geography…)!